MicrosoftDocs/winrt-api/windows.security.authentication.web.provider/webaccountmanager_findallproviderwebaccountsforuserasync_1740187132.md

 # Windows.Security.Authentication.Web.Provider.WebAccountManager.FindAllProviderWebAccountsForUserAsync

 ## -description
-Finds all provider web accounts for a given user asynchronously.
+Finds all provider web accounts for a given user asynchronously (for use with multi-user-aware apps).

 ## -parameters